developmentseed/stac-admin/adr/0001-stac-admin-plugin-system.md

 ## Decision Drivers

 The chosen option should allow:
-- Each instance to define what fields the form editor should have;
+- Each instance controls what fields are available in the editor.
-- Within an instance, each collection/item to define what fields the form editor should have based on some sort of, possibly dynamic, criteria;
+- Through instance-specific plugins, instances can define additional custom fields if required.

 ## Decision